-Lessons learned - wise words for a 1st time mom from what a 2nd time mama wishes she knew
+Lessons learned chasing my VBAC - Helpful for a 1st time mom, from what a 2nd time mama wished she’d known.

 Thank you for your interest in reading my blog!
 Below I’ve gathered all my resources throughout my second pregnancy in hopes that it will help any mom to be, whether it is your first time or you’ve been down this road before, to be empowered, educated, and well equipped to experience non-traumatizing labor and delivery.
 I'd love to hear what insights you have, or anything you want to share with me too so we can expand this to help all kinds of mamas!
 I can be reached at firstname.lastname@example.org.